Environmental Studies Success Map

 Run for a leadership position in a campus group.

-Visit the Career Development Centre for help with tactical job searches, including using social media, information interview, fine-tuning your résumé and cover letter, and practicing interview skills.
+Career Development Centre for help with tactical job searches, including using social media, information interview, fine-tuning your résumé and cover letter, and practicing interview skills.

 Attend the Halifax Career Fair in September and March.
 Discover career opportunities and employer expectations.